 result if it can be shown that

-In other words, a linear result for the relation between and
+In other words, a linear result for the relation between

 , with the renormalized mass parameter as the coefficient,